TUM-VT/Sumonity-UnityBaseProject/readme.md

 ```

-Note: Use Python 3.11, otherwise you will run into compatability issues.

 Note:
-If you run into issues, try to do this part in powershell
+- Use Python 3.11, otherwise you will run into compatability issues.

+## Running the Simulation

+Open the project in Unity and run the scene "Main Campus"

 ## Troubleshooting